Law Office of Frank DiPrima

 I represented derivative plaintiffs in the HealthSouth derivative cases in Alabama and Delaware state courts.
 The professional media have referred to In re HealthSouth as the "Granddaddy of All Derivative Suits" What's Next: the Plaintiff's Perspective -- The Granddaddy of All Derivative Suits and until then the most successful shareholders' derivative litigation of all time.

-Other recent highlights include (See Judicial Decisions):
+Other highlights include (See Judicial Decisions):

 • Proving at an eleven-day bench trial (May 2009) that Richard Scrushy directed the accounting fraud at HealthSouth, and winning a $2.89 billion judgment against him based on his breach of fiduciary duty.
 This is believed to be the largest judgment against an individual in American history.
 The judgment, comprised entirely of proven economic (not punitive) damages, was affirmed by the Alabama Supreme Court (February 2011).
 Thus far, $40 million of this judgment collected, bringing to $110 million the total collected from Mr. Scrushy personally in three derivative suit judgments won on the merits; each of the three judgments were upheld by the high court of Delaware or Alabama.